anon-blue/anon.blue/README.txt

  very nfdfsdfdsfsdfsdfsdfsfdsfsdfdsfsdfsdfsdfsdfsdfdsfшDesire to type political messages intensifies        hello am I good enough?
     f]]]  I'm not sure wgat to say...
-DamnazxcvcasfdHello all      heyhoe r uhah a me too no cry no cry re you serious?ea                                   SNUS This is the worst day of myhhellohelloase send help to Wh ittier, CAf   StrangI am serious please asend help before it is too late for me
+DamnazxcvcasfdHello all      heyhoe r uhah a me too no cry no cry bickez                                              SNUS This is the worst day of myhhellohelloase send help to Wh ittier, CAf   StrangI am serious please asend help before it is too late for me